Drug Screen Testing

-- A positive screen may necessitate additional review by a Medical Review Officer with an additional cost of $25 to be paid by the monitored individual (cost is subject to change).
+- Positive results obtained by initial screening are verified by additional testing.
 Positive results will be evaluated in light of information provided in consent form (i.e. medication or drugs taken) and all other information available to the laboratory and the Board.
-The Board’s designee and/or Medical Review Officer shall examine alternate medical explanations for any positive drug test results.
+The drug testing company and the Board’s designee shall examine alternate medical explanations for any positive drug test results.

 - Noncompliance issues: